cappig/MC-status-bot/README.md

 `mc!news` Get the latest articles from minecraft.net

+`mc!ip` Return the default ip of the guild

+`mc!bug` Report a bug in the bot

 ## :information_source: *Notes*
 * Read the privacy policy [here.](https://github.com/cappig/MC-status-bot/blob/main/miscellaneous/Privacy_policy.md)
 * Logging is turned on by default!
 You can turn it off by using the `mc!log` command.